Written by Stacey Kelleher.

 - Vinyl flooring and wall coverings

-What Are Phthalates Used for?Many manufacturers use phthalates in household goods because they make plastics softer and more flexible.
+Why Are Phthalates Used?Many manufacturers use phthalates in household goods because they make plastics softer and more flexible.
 Phthalates in cosmetics, personal products, and household cleaners are typically used to bind ingredients together and preserve fragrances.

-Phthalate exposure occurs in several ways.
-Most commonly, it occurs through consuming food and beverages that have been stored in containers containing phthalates.
+- Most commonly, it occurs through consuming food and beverages stored in containers that include phthalates.

-While there needs to be more research to fully understand the health risks of phthalates, early studies suggest a link between exposure and a wide range of health and developmental problems, including:
+While more research is needed to fully understand the dangers of phthalates, early studies suggest a link between exposure and a wide range of health and developmental problems, including:

 - Behavioral issues